-B was permitted to render financial accounts for the 2013 year of assessment for farming income for the period 1 October 2012 to 30 September 2013.
+B was granted permission by the Commissioner under section 66(13A) to render accounts for the 2015 year of assessment for farming income for the period 1 October 2014 to 30 September 2015.

-The income from farming for the year ending 30 September 2013 must be included in the 2013 return of income and will be taxable at the rate of tax applicable to the year of assessment ended on 28 February 2013.
-The rebates for the 2013 year of assessment will also apply.
-Other income such as remuneration and interest must be returned for the 12 months ending 28 February 2013.
+The income from farming for the year ending 30 September 2015 must be included in the 2015 return of income and will be taxable at the rate of tax applicable to the year of assessment ended on 28 February 2015.
+The rebates for the 2015 year of assessment will also apply.
+Other income such as remuneration and interest must be returned for the 12 months ending 28 February 2015.